 The effects of model and non-model attributes

 Given the wide range of the size and timing of the effects of monetary policy across models that we find, it is natural to consider which model attributes contribute to these diverse outcomes.
-To test for these contributions, we regress our variables summarizing the effect of monetary policy on the economy on the model and non-model attribute variables described in Section 3.
+To test for these contributions, we regress our variables summarizing the effects of monetary policy on the model and non-model attribute variables described in Section 3.
 We proceed in two steps.
 In the first step, we identify variables, one by one, that are influential for our five outcome variables: y-slope, π-slope, sacratio, y-timing and π-timing.
 In the second step, we examine the importance of collections of notionally related attribute variables for these outcomes.

 5.1.
 Baseline results